 Why Fair Trade Coffee Is The Solution

 My intentions for writing this article are to give you a better idea of the coffee industry and the current issues that it faces.
-If there is anything you should take away from this article, it is that farmers are not being paid enough, which is why Black Ink Coffee Company believes in fair trade.
+If there is anything you should take away from this article, it is that farmers are not being paid enough, which is why Black Ink Coffee Company believes in fair trade, sort of.

 The coffee that you know of is traded on a physical market, and it is also one of many commodities traded on the futures market.
 Without getting into the specifics, a futures market works by buying and selling contracts before a set date.
 In regards to coffee, it would be the delivery date for the physical product.
 However, these contracts are usually liquidated before the delivery dates which means that people are just trading paper.